HeyImChance/FinalProject/README.md

 UPDATE 11.22.0258: Actually tracks the location of other units; previously only used their original start locations for blocks.
 [AND]

 UPDATE 11.22.1042: Properly empties spots now.
 [AND]

+UPDATE 11.22.1119: Re-adjusted image source location; added some blue assests.
+[AND]